![]() |

 65MPG, but that diminished when ethanol was added to gasoline here in

 the US to around 53MPG.
-It is also rated
+It was also rated

 ULEV